Change For Kids

 1) Create Your Account

-Create your account online or through the app (please use a personal device to enroll – phone, iPad, or PC)
+Create your account online or through the app:

 Just fill in your name, work email address and a password of your choosing and you’re all set.If you are a UnitedHealth Group, UnitedHealthcare, or Optum employee, please use your work email when registering to double your dollars.
 Eligible donations will be matched by the United Health Foundation to help further your impact.

-- Or download the RoundUp app through Apple or GooglePlay.
-You will then be prompted to create an account.
+- Or download the RoundUp app through Apple or GooglePlay from your personal device.
+You will be prompted to create an account.
 Then simply select UHCCF as the organization of your choice.

 2) Link Your Cards and Bank